Skip to content

 Common questions

-What services does Kids Can!
-OT in Across QLD offer?
+What areas does Kids Can!
+OT in Across help children with?

 Kids Can!
-OT in Across QLD provides occupational therapy support across several areas including sensory development, handwriting skills, social skills, self-care routines, school readiness, and both gross and fine motor coordination.
-They work with children to help them develop confidence in everyday activities.
-If you're concerned about your child's development, it's worth speaking with your GP first to discuss whether occupational therapy might be helpful.
+OT in Across offers occupational therapy support across several areas including sensory processing, handwriting skills, social skills development, self-care routines, school readiness, and both gross and fine motor coordination.
+A therapist can discuss which areas might be relevant for your child during an initial consultation.
+If you're concerned about your child's development, it's worth speaking with your GP first.

 How do I know if my child might benefit from occupational therapy?

 What should I expect when contacting Kids Can!
-OT in Across QLD?
+OT in Across?

 Other clinics nearby